-It’s important to note that the German Wirehaired Pointer (GWP) is a breed whose coat IS its definition.
+It’s important to note that the (GWP) German Wirehaired Pointer coat is this breed definition.
 Just as, for example, a Soft Coated Wheaten Terrier with a harsh or off-color coat would not be acceptable, neither should we, as breeders, exhibitors or judges of German WIREHAIRED Pointers, accept and/or promote coats that are far from ideal.

-In the meantime, let’s talk about what a GWP coat IS and what a GWP coat IS NOT.
+In the meantime, let’s talk about what a German Wirehaired Pointer coat IS and what a German Wirehaired Pointer coat IS NOT.

 To start with, the ideal coat, the correct coat, the coat that we are all trying to produce consistently, is a harsh, dense, flat-lying coat with hair that is from one to two inches long on the body.
 The individual hairs are strong, straight and hard—“crisp.”
 The entire body coat is dense.
 In other words, there are a lot of strong, straight, hard hairs.
 This coat does not attract burrs, is practically impervious to briars and brambles, is largely waterproof, and keeps the dogs warm in the winter and cool in the summer while always protecting them from damage when working in the field.